ecmwf/metview-python/docs/api/functions/saturation_vapour_pressure.rst

     Computes the saturation vapour pressure for a given temperature (``t``) and ``phase``.

     :param t: temperature (K)
-    :type t: float or ndarray
+    :type t: number or ndarray
     :param phase: is either "water", "ice" or "mixed".
 When it is not specified the "water" phase is used.
     :type phase: str
     :rtype: same type as ``t`` or None